This post may contain affiliate links, from which we earn an income.

 Location of Mount Nemrut

 The unmissable Mount Nemrut is located deep in Turkey’s Southeast Anatolia, known for its semi-arid climate and ancient cities nestled amongst the beautiful valleys and plateaus.
-With a special atmosphere, uniquely different from other parts of Türkiye, this is a fascinating region to visit.
+With a special atmosphere, uniquely different from other parts of Türkiye, eastern Anatolia is a fascinating region to visit and climbing Nemrut Dagi is one of Turkey’s top activities.

 Is this your first time visiting Turkey?
 Get all the information you need in our Turkey Travel Guide, including what to pack, the best time of year to go, getting there and practical tips to help you have the best trip!